 Are you at increased risk of atrial fibrillation or stroke?

 Atrial fibrillation is a heart rhythm disturbance that frequently causes stroke, fainting, weakness and shortness of breath all of which can lead to heart attack, stroke and possibly death.
 Studies show that 22-30% of the population carries a gene that puts them at increased risk of developing these conditions.
 The 4q25-AF Risk Genotype Test can determine if you have gene variants that put you at risk.
 If found, further testing can determine the underlying issue and how to best address it so you don’t have to suffer the consequences.
 You may need anti clotting agents or aspirin but some people are at increased risk for stroke with these medications.
 Wouldn’t you want to know what is safe and effective for you?

 Doctors often recommend an aspirin a day to decrease your risk of heart attack.
 However, if you don’t have the LPA gene you are 15 times more likely to have bleeding episodes or hemorrhages in your stomach or brain.
 Knowing your status can enable you to make wise choices.
 An aspirin can help you or harm you depending on your genes.

 Genetic testing personalizes your care

 LPA-Intron 25 gene can predict your risk of Coronary Heart Disease (CD), the KIF6 Genotype Test can determine your response to statin drugs, and the CYP2C19 Genotype Test can determine how well you metabolize anti clotting agents.
 Rapid metabolizers are at increased risk of bleeding and can have a hemorrhagic stroke from bleeding into the brain.
 Poor metabolizers may not benefit from certain anti clotting agents.
-Genetic testing can unlock the answers to what works best for you.
+Although, genetic testing can unlock the answers to what works best for you.

 Genes are NOT your destiny